 The fuel gauge indicates the approximate fuel level in the fuel tanks.
 This gauge is a relative indication of the fuel supply available; it is not a calibrated instrument.
-On Yamaha equipped boats, fuel level is displayed in the speedometer.
+On Yamaha equipped boats, fuel level is shown on the Yamaha display.